INFORMATION FOR APPLICANTS

-The 2016 Bang on a Can Summer Music Festival at MASS MoCA will be from July 11-31, 2016.
-We welcome applicants from all over the globe who are at least 21 years old as of July 11, 2016.
+We welcome applicants from all over the globe who are at least 21 years old as of the first day of the festival.
 Performance applicants, please note that we encourage a diversity of instruments, including voice.
 You do not have to play an instrument included on our faculty to attend the program, as the focus is on chamber music, not individual study.

-Room and Board (included in tuition fee) -- Accommodations for the Festival are provided by MASS MoCA within walking distance to the museum.
+Room and Board — Accommodations for the Festival are within walking distance to the museum.
 Accommodations are double occupancy.

 Lunch and dinner are provided Mon-Fri.
-Participants are responsible for all other meals.
+Participants are responsible for all other meals, including breakfasts daily and weekend meals.
 There are several local inexpensive eateries near the museum.

-All participants are responsible for transportation to and from MASS MoCA.
+All participants are responsible for their own transportation to and from MASS MoCA, which is in the city of North Adams in Western Massachusetts (Berkshire County).
 Information about transportation will be provided.

 We recommend you read the daily schedule webpage so you can learn more about life at the festival.